zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/configure-steps-pipelines.md

 ### `active_stack` name or ID

 The name or the UUID of the `active stack` to use for this pipeline.
-If specified the active stack is set for the duration of the pipeline execution and restored upon completion.
+If specified, the active stack is set for the duration of the pipeline execution and restored upon completion.
 If not specified, the current active stack is used.

 ### `build` ID